 Extreme Oregon Kayaking

 Oregon is home to some of the prettiest waterfalls in the United States, and thousands of people head out to take in their incredible beauty each year.
 A few thrill seekers want to experience the raw power in a way that only an extreme kayaker can.
-While I would have to take a course in kayaking for beginners, I can watch as these guys go over some of Oregon’s best-known and powerful waterfalls.
-All from the comfort of my couch.
+Now you can watch as these guys go over some of Oregon's best-known and powerful waterfalls, all from the comfort of your couch.

 1. Kayaking at Toketee Falls